The Schipperke is loved for his cleverness, devotion, and versatility, as well as his sly sense of humor.

 See All Characteristic Ratings

-Curious and clever, the Schipperke is often nicknamed LBD, for little black devil.
+Curious and clever, the Schipperke dog breed is often nicknamed LBD, for little black devil.
 He's fearless and devoted, always on guard to protect his family from harm.
 His small size and easy-care coat are attractive qualities, but his intelligence and curiosity can lead him into trouble.

 Additional articles you will be interested in: